MaloLM/discord-persona-bot/CONTRIBUTING.md

 3. **Label Your Issue**: If possible, categorize your issue using labels.
 Common labels include `bug`, `feature request`, `enhancement`, `documentation`, etc.

 4. **Be Respectful and Constructive**: Remember to be respectful and constructive in your communication.
-We appreciate your contribution to improving [Project Name].
+We appreciate your contribution to improving this project.

 Thank you for helping us make this project better!